Udo767/maos/README.md

 ---

 *MAOS is not a finished security truth, but a growing security architecture with the explicit goal of maturing into robust and implementable components.*

+## Contact & Response Time

+For questions, feedback, or collaboration proposals, please open a [GitHub Issue](https://github.com/Udo767/maos/issues).

+I may not respond immediately — this is a personal project maintained in my spare time.
+I read every issue and will respond as soon as I can.